| Map | Pictures | Postcards | Essays | Facts & Figures | Links | ericactive.com | Coast To Coast 1999 | ||||||||

 was such a dump.
 The TT's left ahead of me and as I approached the

-dog latched onto the the plastic lid of the trailer container.
-I yelled
+black dog latched onto the the plastic lid of the trailer container.
+I

-back "no!" and he let go after putting a small hole in the lid
+yelled back "no!" and he let go after putting a small hole

-for letting bikers camp on her lawn.
-She recently purchased the property
+known for letting bikers camp on her lawn.
+She recently purchased

-from the original "Dragon Lady" and has continued the tradition
+the property from the original "Dragon Lady" and has continued

-of making bicyclists feel welcome.
-There are many people along the route
+the tradition of making bicyclists feel welcome.
+There are many people

-They had hear rumors of mischievous kids in town who rolled automobile tires
+They had heard rumors of mischievous kids in town who rolled automobile

-through the park at campers tents.
-I opted to avoid a restless night and
+tires through the park at campers tents.
+I opted to avoid a restless

-got a motel room.
+night and got a motel room.
 The TT's did the same.
-(Later I heard that the kids were
+(Later I heard that

 Miles: 43 |